 Professor Daniel G. Cantone, Esq. is a practicing attorney who specializes in Collaborative Family Law and Mediation.
 He is a graduate of Syracuse University and the College of Law.
-Prof. Cantone has been on the Legal Studies faculty at University College for 28 years and teaches law-related courses for high school, college, and graduate students.
-As the owner of Cantone Law Firm, P.C., attorney Cantone has experience in all facets of civil and criminal law in the state and federal courts in the Syracuse area.
+Professor Cantone has been on the Legal Studies faculty at University College for 28 years and teaches law-related courses for high school, college, and graduate students.
+As the owner of Cantone Law Firm, P.C., Cantone has experience in all facets of civil and criminal law in the state and federal courts in the Syracuse area.
 He is also the Immediate Past President of CNY Collaborative Family Law Professionals, Inc., and owns and operates Mediate West, a dispute resolution office that encourages voluntary settlement as an alternative to adversarial conflict in the courts.

 Office hours will be held on a regular schedule and by appointment.